Hoyg/Labs-Refresh/aspdotnet/README.md

 1. You will need a **Visual Studio Team Services Account**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-1. You will need a **Personal Access Token** to set up your project using the **VSTS Demo Generator**.
-Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.

-    {% include note.html content= "You should treat Personal Access Tokens like passwords.
-It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}

 ## Setting up the VSTS Project

 1. Use the [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=PartsUnlimited){:target="_blank"} to provision the team project on the VSTS account.